-Burning movies to DVD has never been easier nowadays.
-This article will walk you through the detailed process of how to burn a movie to DVD with two simple and free tools.
+Want to burn movies to DVD?
+Follow this post to learn how to burn a movie to DVD with two simple and free tools.

 WonderFox doesn't advocate any illegal duplication and distribution and all information provided in this article is presented for general informational purposes and personal fair use only.
 Please refer to the DVD copyright laws in your country before you burn any DVDs.
 Burned content CANNOT be used for unauthorized reproduction, distribution or any commercial use.